- Immunize.org summarizes ACIP’s October 23–24 meeting with new recommendations for pneumococcal conjugate vaccines, COVID-19 vaccine, and more

 The ACIP heard presentations from GSK, Pfizer, and Moderna regarding their products and relevant data on vaccine safety.
 GSK presented clinical trial follow-up data showing meaningful protection from its RSV vaccination persisted through a third RSV season.
 In addition, all three manufacturers reported data on the use of their vaccines in immunocompromised individuals.
 Pfizer provided data indicating its vaccine can be coadministered with other vaccines without reducing vaccine safety or efficacy.
 A slightly lower immune response after coadministration of the Moderna RSV and high-dose influenza vaccine was reported, but the clinical significance of this finding is unknown.

 FDA presented updated data indicating that there appears to be a slightly increased but rare risk of Guillain Barré Syndrome (GBS) after receipt of either of the two protein-based vaccines.
 The risk was estimated at 7–9 cases per million vaccinations.
 The newer mRNA RSV vaccine has not been associated with GBS but was licensed too recently for a similar evaluation.
-ACIP members noted that the risk of GBS must be considered in context of the public health benefits of GBS vaccination.
+ACIP members noted that the risk of GBS must be considered in context of the public health benefits of RSV vaccination.

 Chikungunya vaccine (information)